zendannyy/regex/regex_notes.md

 Looking for pattern of 4 digits, 2 digits, 2 digits

+The re.search() expression scans through a string looking for the first location where the regex pattern produces a match.
+The re.match() expression only matches at the beginning of the string.

 Using re.search requires more computing power than re.match.
 Is there an easy way to test the "cost" of your regex expression?